Honoring His Career, Ensuring His Legacy

 - Added Watershed Restoration to our mission.
 Sweeney’s research has led him to the conclusion that trees are vitally important for healthy streams.

 - Created a global presence.
 Sweeney’s research and expertise has helped us to develop relationships with countries near and far, expanding our footprint.

-To learn more, go to https://stroudcenter.org/special-gifts.
+To learn more, go to the Special Gifts page.
 Please contact David Reinfeld, Director of Campaign Programs and Major Gifts, to inquire about making a gift or multi-year pledge within any of the fund areas.
 EIN: 52-2081073

 About Stroud Water Research Center

 Stroud Water Research Center seeks to advance knowledge and stewardship of freshwater systems through global research, education, and restoration and to help businesses, landowners, policymakers, and individuals make informed decisions that affect water quality and availability around the world.
 Stroud Water Research Center is an independent, 501(c)(3) not-for-profit organization.